plone/jenkins.plone.org/README.txt

 * CODE COVERAGE RECIPE: Extend collective.xmltestreport to produce code coverage data that can be used by the Jenkins cobertura plugin.

-  [ ] Move collective.xmltestreport to github
+  [X] Move collective.xmltestreport to github: https://github.com/collective/collective.xmltestreport

   [ ] Create branch that includes the code coverage feature